cperez1012/sneaker_sinatra_app/README.md

 # The Sneaker Closet

 The Sneaker Closet is a collection monitoring application written in Ruby.
-Huntress uses the Sinatra web application framework for the backend and the Bootstrap framework for the responsive front-end.
+The Sneaker Closet uses the Sinatra web application framework for the backend and the Bootstrap framework for the responsive front-end.

 ## Built With